minvws/nl-kat-coordination/docs/source/manual/user-manual.rst

 Nibbles process the data in OpenKAT, they correlate data and try to extract as much information as possible based on the specified rules.
 Nibbles ensure for a mapping of one or more objects to another group of objects.

-A more technical explanation on Nibbles can be found at: `https://docs.openkat.nl/developer-documentation/octopoes.html#nibbles <https://docs.openkat.nl/developer-documentation/octopoes.html#nibbles>`_.
+A more technical explanation on Nibbles can be found at: `Nibbles`_.

 Reports